etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ddl-tool.md

 ## Overview

-The **DDDLTool** is an Etendo Copilot tool, developed in Python, to create a table in the database by adding mandatory columns and specific columns that the user wants.
+The **DDLTool** is an Etendo Copilot tool, developed in Python, to create a table in the database by adding mandatory columns and specific columns that the user wants.
 In addition, it is able to create and register tables, windows, items and menu options in the system so that data can be displayed.

 ## Functionality